-Wynn Resorts’ (WYNN) VIP table games drop in 4Q14 was $20.7 billion.
-This was 39.9% lower than the same quarter in 2013.
+Wynn Resorts’ (WYNN) VIP table gaming’s drop in 3Q14 was $25.1 billion.
+This was 17.4% lower than the same quarter in 2013.
 Drop is the amount of cash and net markers issued that are deposited in a gaming table’s drop box.

-WYNN’s VIP table games win as a percentage of drop for the quarter was 2.8%.
-This is below 2.9% experienced in the fourth quarter of 2013 but within the expected range of 2.7% to 3.0%.
-Table games win is the amount of drop that’s retained and recorded as casino revenue.
+Consequently, VIP table gaming’s win percentage (calculated before commissions) as a percentage of drop for the quarter was 2.78%.
+Table games win is the amount of drop that is retained and recorded as casino revenue.
+This is below the 3.04% experienced in the third quarter of 2013 but within the expected range of 2.7% to 3.0%.

-The above chart shows the quarterly trend of WYNN’s Macau VIP table win.
-For the fourth quarter of 2014, VIP table win stood at $580 million, down 42.3% year-over-year and 9.8% quarter-over-quarter.
+The above chart shows the quarterly trend of Wynn Resorts’ Macau VIP table wins.
+For 3Q14, Macau’s VIP table win stood at $698 million, down 24.2% year-over-year and 9.8% quarter-over-quarter.

-Macau’s VIP gaming revenues have been negatively impacted by the ongoing anti-corruption campaign in China.
-This has also negatively impacted other casino players operating in the Macau region, including Las Vegas Sands (LVS), MGM Resorts (MGM), and Melco Crown Entertainment (MPEL).
-Exchange-traded funds (or ETFs) like Consumer Discretionary Select Sector Standard and Poor’s depositary receipt (or SPDR) fund (XLY) invests in these companies, including WYNN.
+Wynn Macau’s VIP gaming revenues have been negatively impacted by the ongoing anti-corruption campaign in China.
+This has negatively impacted other casino players operating in the Macau region, including Las Vegas Sands (LVS), MGM Resorts (MGM), and Melco Crown Entertainment (MPEL).
+Exchange-traded funds (or ETFs) like Consumer Discretionary Select Sector Standard and Poor’s depositary receipt (or SPDR) fund (XLY) invests in these companies.